 Add the onion and carrot and cook for 5 minutes or so to get some color on them.
 Add the garlic and cook only for about a minute, until very fragrant.
 (Photo 2)

 Step 2.
 Make the gravy.
 Start by adding the butter and allowing it to melt.
-Add the curry powder and all-purpose flour and cook, stirring for one to two minutes, until the curry powder is fragrant and the flour is cooked.
+Add the curry powder and flour and cook, stirring for one to two minutes, until the curry powder is fragrant and the flour is cooked.
 (Photo 3)

 Add the chicken stock and soy sauce and bring to a boil.
-(Photo 4) Once boiling, turn the heat down to medium low and add the peas.
+(Photo 4) Once boiling, turn the heat down to medium-low and add the peas.
 (Photo 5)

 Equipment